 - Knows to take breaks to avoid burnout

 5. Effective Delegation

 Proficient time managers know how to delegate tasks to someone else when necessary.
-Confident and intelligent individuals understand that delegation is more important than maintaining control by taking on too many responsibilities.
+Confident and intelligent individuals understand that delegation is more important than always being in control.

-Over-scheduling results in decreased productivity, frustration, and poor time management.
-If employees are implementing time management skills but still not completing tasks, they may not be delegating enough.
+Over-scheduling will lead to a decrease in productivity, frustration, and poor time management.
+If restaurant staffers implement time management skills but still don't complete tasks, they may not delegate enough.

-Because most enterprise leaders prefer quality over quantity, employees are better off delegating to ensure optimal outcomes.
-Delegation requires important time management skills, including
+Because most restaurant managers prefer quality over quantity, employees are better off if they delegate.
+Delegation requires important time management skills, which include -

 - Ability to seek expertise and help from others